OUR PROGRAMS

 WE BELIEVE...

-L.E.A.D. provides year-round, direct service programming to up to 250 Black youth in 6th-12th grades from low income households who are underperforming in the areas of grades, attendance and behavior.
-All of our student-athletes are from inner-city communities throughout Atlanta and attend Atlanta Public Schools.
+L.E.A.D. provides year-round, direct service programming to up to 300 equity-challenged youth in 3rd-12th grades.
+Our student-athletes are from inner-city communities throughout Atlanta and Metro Atlanta.
 Our year round programming consists of activities across our four pillars of focus: academics, athletics, civic engagement and commerce.
-Our programming is delivered in a trauma-informed, culturally responsive framework that is centered around our student-athletes’ racial, linguistic and cultural identities.
+Our programming is delivered in a trauma-informed, healing centered, culturally responsive framework that is centered around our student-athletes’ racial, linguistic and cultural identities.

-Allow L.E.A.D. staff to build trusting relationships with members while teaching the leadership, life, social and job/career preparedness skills inherent in athletic development.
+Allow L.E.A.D. staff to build trusting relationships with our athletes while teaching the leadership, life, social and job/career preparedness skills inherent in athletic development.

-Civic Engagement become a part of one’s DNA in order to develop leaders who have a strong sense of responsibility and commitment to their communities.
-Members of L.E.A.D. complete over 2,000 hours of combined community service annually.
+Civic Engagement must become a part of one’s DNA in order to develop leaders who have a strong sense of responsibility and commitment to their communities.
+L.E.A.D.
+Athletes complete over 2,000 hours of combined community service annually.

 Our Lady Jr. Ambassador and Ambassador Programs currently serve middle and high school girls in the Washington and Douglas Clusters.